By Sirous Panjabi

 For instance, If there is 'Justice', it should be definable.
 Why do we talk about justice so much if there is no justice?"

-Mr. Azadfar explains further, "I severed my ties with scholastic philosophy when I found it unscientific.
+"I severed my ties with scholastic philosophy when I found it unscientific.
 I decided to rely on science and scientific methods that work for materialistic facts, and I believed they should have the same effect on abstract matters."

 Recognizing that no university could provide answers to his questions, Azadfar embarked on a journey of self-education and "trial and error" methods to pursue his goals.

 Upon completing his university education in 1980, he committed to delving into abstract phenomena and exploring the meaning of wisdom.
 This became a moral duty for him after the defeat of the revolution.
-Bahman Azadfar elucidates why and how he devoted himself to working on Wise Concepts in a pamphlet where he conducted self-criticism (self-critique).
+Bahman Azadfar elucidates why and how he devoted himself to working on Wise Concepts in a pamphlet where he conducted self-criticism (

-Mr. Azadfar resolved to leave no stone unturned in his quest for answers.
-He recalls, "I tried to learn from everyone and everything.
+"I tried to learn from everyone and everything.
 I learned significant things even from people whom I condemned their behaviour.
 For instance, from Edward Bernays, I learned to leave nothing to chance when you have a goal and are determined to achieve it.
 Slime Moulds —and their way of Coherence, Coordination and Cooperation— were my foremost educators."

 Economy and System